Published on July 29th, 20200

 FDA Bans Sale of Puff Bar E-Cigarettes, the ‘New Juul’

 As recently as last month, the Puff Bar website popped with the colors of more than 20 flavors, including grape, watermelon and strawberry banana, just to name a few.
-Now, the only colors on the website are black and white, and a message on the homepage informs visitors that “Puff Bar has ceased all online sales in the U.S.”
+Now, the only colors on the website are black and white, and a message on the homepage informs visitors that “Puff Bar has ceased all online sales & distribution in the U.S. until further notice.”

 These updates come amid mounting criticism that Puff Bar is employing some of the same sales and marketing tactics that Juul used to get kids hooked on its reusable vaping device on its way to becoming public enemy number one in the FDA’s fight against the teen vaping epidemic.